realworldocaml/book/en/guided-tour.md

 Over time, you'll build a rough intuition for how the OCaml inference engine works, which makes it easier to reason through your programs.
 One way of making it easier to understand the types is to add explicit type annotations.
-These annotations never change the behavior of an OCaml program, but they can serve as useful documentation, as well as catch unintended type changes.
+These annotations don't change the behavior of an OCaml program, but they can serve as useful documentation, as well as catch unintended type changes.
 Here's an annotated version of `sum_if_true`: